 We propose three scales of Public Sediment, each framing a distinct action to catalyze social and ecological resilience, with mud, in the Bay.
 These projects are called: Pilots for a Future Bay, the Bay Cushion, and Unlock Alameda Creek.

-UC Davis Department of Human Ecology and Design
+Uc Davis Dept. of Human Ecology and Design (Participatory Design)

 Architectural Ecologies Lab (Ecological Design)